If you suffer from social anxiety then you know what it’s like to always feel like you’re being watched by others.

 But when we set our egos aside, we know that this isn’t true – it’s a belief based on delusion.
 The simple truth is that most people are likely not as interested in us as we think they are – and sometimes that can be a very freeing perspective.

 When you realize that everyone has their own “imaginary audience” that they are worried about, it takes a lot of pressure off of you to always try to impress everyone.
+You don’t need to put on a show.
+No one is that focused on you.

-The next time you think you’re being watched, talked about, or judged by others, remind yourself of this myth of the “imaginary audience” and hopefully it can bring you some extra comfort!
+So the next time you think you’re being watched, talked about, or judged by others, remind yourself of this myth of the “imaginary audience” and hopefully it can bring you some extra comfort!
 There’s a 99% chance that no one really cares.